 Breaking rocks can solve the same issue when you find they get in the way.
 Breaking a rock forces the rock to respawn in a different place.
 This is a technique a lot of players who want to create rock gardens use to move their rocks from one place to another.
 If you find a rock in an inconvenient spot, mine those resources or Bell bags and break it.

-However, it’s important to note that your island will respawn just one rock per day.
-So if you have more than one rock that needs to be relocated, it’s most beneficial to break only one of them per day.
-The new geodes will appear in a random spot, so you may still have some work to do until you get your ideal layout.
-But, as with many things in Animal Crossing, it takes some time before you’re able to reap the benefits.
+Still, it’s imperative to remember that your island will respawn only one rock each day.
+So, if you have more than one rock that needs to be relocated, it’s most beneficial to break only one of them per day.
+The new geodes will show up in a random place, so you might still have some work to do until you can achieve your preferred design.
+Nevertheless, as with most things in Animal Crossing, it requires some time before you can begin to see a profit.

-Eat more fruit than you intended?
-Rather than forgetting and accidentally destroying your valuable rocks, get that fruit out.
-The easiest thing to do is to pick up a tree and replant it.
+Maybe you accidentally ate too much fruit; it happens.
+Instead of forgetting and unintentionally demolishing your precious rocks, get that fruit out.
+The simplest thing you can do is pick up a tree and replant it.
 We promise you that it won’t hurt or alter the tree, whether it bears fruit or not.

-For a more realistic approach, sit on a toilet.
-Animal Crossing has long featured toilets as furniture items.
-New Horizons made them useful.
-Sitting on one removes the fruit buff and automatically flushes as you hop off.
+For a more practical method, we suggest popping a squat on a toilet.
+Animal Crossing has always featured toilets as furniture pieces.
+New Horizons made them valuable.
+Resting on one eliminates the fruit buff and immediately flushes as you remove yourself from the porcelain throne.